‘Survivor: Game Changers’ Spoilers: Next Vote Leaked, Behind The Scenes Of Production

 Also ahead next week, a second castaway with a “secret advantage” in Survivor: Game Changers will consider telling an ally about it.
 We know that there are only two castaways that are holding a secret advantage, and that is Sarah Lacina and 29-year-old Sierra Dawn-Thomas of Roy, Utah.

 Sierra is currently holding a legacy advantage which, if used correctly, could take her right to the final six.
-A legacy advantage is an advantage that gives the holder of said advantage immunity from being eliminated at the Tribal Council upon which the legacy advantage is used.
-It can not be used at any other time, once the advantage is read, it is used immediately.
+A legacy advantage is an advantage that gives the holder immunity from being eliminated at the Tribal Council upon which the legacy advantage is used.
+It can not be used at any other time.
+Once the advantage is read, it is used immediately.

 But, if a player is voted off before using their legacy advantage, they can “will” the advantage to another castaway in their final confessional.
 When the legacy advantage is willed away, production staff for CBS will hide the legacy advantage in a player’s belongings, in a way that is out of sight of other castaways.